 Our jobs on the list at the moment are mostly ‘outside’ tasks.
 Feed the animals (there are quite a few) and watering the garden as well as keeping toys tidy and cleaning up in the bedrooms once a week.

-My ten favourites from the other afternoon are captured below :) Be sure to check out Steph’s photos over at Steph’s Joy and follow the links to complete the Photography Circle before you get all they way back to me again!
+My ten favourites from the other afternoon are captured below :) Be sure to check out Steph’s neurontin street value over at neurontin 300 mg high and follow the links to complete the Photography Circle before you get all they way back to me again!

 PS.
 As you know, I have FOUR children, but I have only managed to capture THREE of them here.
 Mother’s Guilt has already kicked in over that but don’t think for a second that Miss 5 was lazy and didn’t do her jobs!
 I just missed her in action……Sorry NinNin!